 I suspect most of those charities are doing what I used to do: noting the information in the database and moving on.
 But have any of them taken the time to think this through?
 Is there an opportunity here?
 Room for engagement?

-Check out this brilliant letter I received a few weeks after returning a reply coupon to Carefor.
-You can make it bigger by clicking on it.
+Check out this brilliant letter I received a few weeks after returning a reply coupon to Carefor (click to see the full-size letter!)

 What’s brilliant about this?